 Field trips or culture-immersion programs are potentially very valuable provided they are delivered appropriately and sensitively.
 These activities place the theory in context, facilitate the transfer of knowledge and influence student attitude and motivation.
 Students can be exposed to the multidimensional nature of issues.
 The interactions between people and the modelling that occurs during a field trip and cultural experience are also important considerations.

 Many Indigenous organisations, community or art centres or Indigenous galleries at museums can provide guided tours for groups of students, or can provide guided tours to important local Indigenous sites.
 More extended field trips, involving overnight stays, can be very beneficial, particularly if they provide an opportunity for students to interact with Indigenous community members in an informal context.
 An increasing number of cultural tours or camps are being provided by Indigenous communities across the country, providing opportunities for these kinds of experiences.

 The use of placements in Indigenous contexts can also be a valuable strategy for de-mystifying organisations and situations.

 The key elements to a successful field trip and cultural experience are the use of research to construct meaningful learning experiences, assessment processes and the evaluation of these activities.
 All these elements need to be constructively aligned with the outcomes of the subject.

-The Sub-Deans (Learning and Teaching) are currently working with the School of Indigenous Studies and the Division of Student Learning on models of best practice that includes both assessment and Indigenous Curriculum and pedagogy which will be a vital resource to academic staff.
+The Sub-Deans (Learning and Teaching) are currently working with the School of Indigenous Studies and the Division of Learning and Teaching on models of best practice that includes both assessment and Indigenous Curriculum and pedagogy which will be a vital resource to academic staff.